-Throw out that store-bought, sticky sweet, and artificially colored strawberry syrup!
+Throw out that store-bought, sticky sweet, and artificially colored syrup!
 With a bag of frozen strawberries and a few other ingredients, you can easily make your own.
-And this strawberry, vanilla syrup is sooo much better than anything you can buy.
+And this strawberry vanilla syrup is sooo much better than anything you can buy.

 In case you’re wondering, it is totally worth it to buy a vanilla bean.
 Extract just doesn’t do it for this recipe.
 You need those deep, vanilla notes infusing the syrup.
 And it’ll make your house smell awesome while the syrup is simmering away.
 Double benefit there.

 As for the strawberries?
 Once they have given their all to the syrup, let them drain and then toss them.
 Don’t even press down to get the last bits of juice out.
 A clear syrup is what we are looking for and tossing the berries is the way to go.
 That’s another good reason to use frozen – I feel a lot less guilty tossing away frozen berries than I do the ones I buy at the farmer’s market.

 The last thing you need to think about is sweetening the syrup.
 I do think it needs some sugar, and I tried a range of amounts.
 One half cup per one pound of berries is what works for me.
 It’s a syrup, so it should be sweet, but a half cup keeps it from being too sticky sweet.
 Instead, it’s nicely balanced, full of intense strawberry flavor, and backed up with notes of vanilla and orange.

 If you try my recipe for Strawberry Vanilla Syrup, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.

 - 1/2 cup granulated sugar